 Along the coast of Northern Siargao, amidst lush jungle and meters away from a long, white palm fringed beach, there is Pacifico.
-A laid back seaside village.
-Pacifico boasts one of the best professional surfing spots and flaunts the natural beauty of Siargao island through an unspoilt scenery.
+Pacifico beach boasts one of the best professional surfing spots.
+A laid back seaside village that flaunts the natural beauty of Siargao island through an unspoilt scenery.

 Unlike General Luna, Pacifico doesn’t get that much attention since it is rather isolated and is merely catered to tourists.
 A handful of accommodations, exceptional cafeterias and local eateries and grills serving amazing dishes are what you’ll find.